India's Water Crisis: Problems, Implications and Permanent Solutions

 9) Technological innovation

-drip irrigation, water-efficient appliances and wastewater recycling can increase water use efficiency.
+Drip irrigation, water-efficient appliances, and wastewater recycling can increase water use efficiency.

 10).
-Policy Reform Effective water policies and regulations are essential for sustainable water management.
-Policies should focus on promoting water conservation, encouraging efficient water use and controlling groundwater withdrawal.
+Policy Reform: Effective water policies and regulations are essential for sustainable water management.
+Policies should focus on promoting water conservation, encouraging efficient water use, and controlling groundwater withdrawal.
 It is also important to strengthen enforcement mechanisms and ensure compliance with environmental standards.

 11) Public awareness and participation: